tage64/chess-cli/doc/manual.md

 Chess-CLI can read and write [PGN files][15].
 Note that the paths to files in the following commands are relative to the working directory of Chess-CLI.
-So if you enter "load -f foo.pgn", Chess-CLI will try to open a file named "foo.pgn" in the same directory as where the Chess-CLI executable was started.
+So if you enter "load foo.pgn", Chess-CLI will try to open a file named "foo.pgn" in the same directory as where the Chess-CLI executable was started.

 #### Load

 The "load" command loads a PGN file.
 WARNING: Your current game will be lost when loading the new one.

-Example:
+If you just want to load a game using a traditional "Open dialog", type the `load` command with no arguments.
+Otherwise you can load a file by providing the path as an argument:
 ```
-start: load -f foo.pgn
+start: load foo.pgn
 ```

 You can also load a FEN or game from the clipboard with the `-c` flag: